 Preparation is offered for teachers, counselors, school psychologists and specialists in special education, counseling, rehabilitation, and related services.
 A doctoral program in Special Education is offered jointly with UCLA for those seeking preparation to teach at the university level and to serve in other leadership roles.
 In addition to on-campus preparation programs, a number of special education, school counseling and school psychology internship programs are available through cooperative programs jointly implemented by many school districts and the division.

 The graduate programs in Special Education provides both a Master of Arts degree with 11 options and a Doctor of Philosophy degree.
-The graduate program in Counseling provides a Master of Science degree with five different options.
-The Applied Behavior Analysis option is accredited by the Association for Behavior Analysis International (ABAI) , The School Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) , the Rehabilitation Counseling program is accredited by the Council on Rehabilitation Education (CORE) and the School Psychology program is accredited by the National Association for School Psychologists (NASP).
+The graduate program in Counseling provides a Master of Science degree with four different options.
+These include Applied Behavior Analysis, School-Based Family Counseling, School Psychology and Rehabilitation Counseling.

 The program offers a Bachelor of Science Degree in Rehabilitation Services.
 This program trains students for employment in a variety of rehabilitation-oriented settings, and also prepares students to pursue graduate work in a variety of counseling specialties.